Pasqua Rosée: Coffee shop

 There are no records relating to Rosée after 1658.
 The apothecary and writer John Houghton, writing in 1699, said that Rosée disappeared from London "for some misdemeanour", although no record or evidence for the misdemeanour has been found.
-There were claims that he left England and sold coffee in Holland in 1664 or Germany, but there is no evidence to support either claim.
+There were claims that he left England and sold coffee in Germany or Holland—the latter in 1664—but there is no evidence to support either claim.

 Legacy

 Bowman continued to run the coffee-house until 1662, when he died of tuberculosis.
 His widow continued to run the coffee-house until at least May 1663, when hers was one of seven coffee-houses in the Cornhill ward.
-The original closely built wooden buildings on St Michael's Avenue were destroyed in the 1666 Great Fire of London, although the stone-built church survived.
+The original closely built wooden buildings in St Michael's Alley were destroyed in the 1666 Great Fire of London, although the stone-built church survived.

 Rosée's was only the first of many coffee-houses in London.
-In 1659 a Covent Garden barber wrote that there was seemingly coffee sold "in almost every street".
-Increasingly they became, as Markham Ellis writes, "firmly associated with the tumultuous political culture of the Commonwealth."
-In the early years of the growth of coffee-houses, there was opposition from local tavern keepers, who complained to the Lord Mayor of London about the number of non-Freemen of the city involved in the trade, and in December 1675, after the restoration of the monarchy, Charles II issued "A proclamation for the Suppression of Coffee-Houses", which withdrew all licences to sell coffee; the resulting uproar meant the proclamation was withdrawn.
-No precise figures exist, but by 1708 coffee-houses were found in London—with 500–600 in London and Westminster—and several provincial cities, and in 1739, the London Directories listed 551.
+In 1659 a Covent Garden barber wrote that there was seemingly coffee sold "in almost every street" and by 1663 there were 83 coffee-houses in London, the clients of which were largely connected to trade in the Levant or Baltic region.
+Increasingly they became, as Markman Ellis writes, "firmly associated with the tumultuous political culture of the Commonwealth".
+In the early years of the growth of coffee-houses, there was opposition from local tavern keepers, who complained to the Lord Mayor of London about the number of non-Freemen of the city involved in the trade, and in December 1675, after the restoration of the monarchy, Charles II issued "A proclamation for the Suppression of Coffee-Houses", which withdrew all licences to sell coffee; the resulting uproar led to the proclamation being withdrawn.
+No precise figures exist, but by 1708 coffee-houses were found in several provincial cities, with 500–600 in London and Westminster, and in 1739, the London Directories listed 551.